iam-py-test/my_filters_001/wiki/fix-browser-problem.md

 ## Fix browser-based malware
+Browser-based malware is fairly common now days.
+This guide should help remove a few of the most common types.

 ### Remove spam notifications
 Malicious websites can send you spammy notifications, such as fake warnings about malware: <br>